EbramTawfik/LizardMorph.MCP/README.md

 ## Using the MCP Server from NuGet.org

-To use the LizardMorph MCP server from NuGet.org, you must have the [.NET 10.0 SDK](https://dotnet.microsoft.com/download/dotnet/10.0) (preview 6 or higher) installed.
+To use the LizardMorph MCP server from NuGet.org, you must have the [.NET 10.0 SDK](https://dotnet.microsoft.com/download/dotnet/10.0) installed.

 Once the MCP server package is published to NuGet.org, you can configure it in your preferred IDE.
 Both VS Code and Visual Studio use the `dnx` command to download and install the MCP server package from NuGet.org.